mouryaamit/node-tsv-json/README.md

 ```

 In config object, you have to enter an input path.
 But If you don't want to output any file you can set to `null`.

+Add `compress: 1` to the config object to output an array of arrays where the first element is an array of column names followed by arrays of values.

 ## License